ballerina-platform/ballerina-lang/README.md

 ## Report issues and security flaws

-Report an issue in the relevant repo out of the GitHub repos listed below.

->**Tip:** If you are unsure whether you have found a bug, search the existing issues in the corresponding repo on
-> GitHub and raise it in the [Ballerina Slack channel](https://ballerina-platform.slack.com/).
+>**Tip:** If you are unsure whether you have found a bug, search the existing issues in the GitHub repo and raise it in the [Ballerina Discord](https://discord.com/invite/wAJYFbMrG2) or [Stack Overflow](https://stackoverflow.com/questions/tagged/ballerina).

-  - Compiler, runtime, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
+  - Language, Tooling, Standard Library, Website: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
-  - Standard library: <a href="https://github.com/ballerina-platform/ballerina-standard-library/issues">ballerina-standard-library</a> repo
+  - SExtended library: <a href="https://github.com/ballerina-platform/ballerina-extended-library/issues">ballerina-extended-library</a> repo
-  - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo
-  - Website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo
   - Security flaw: send an email to security@ballerina.io.
 For details, see the <a href="https://ballerina.io/security/">security policy</a>.